David-J-Lambert/eBay-API-Sample/README.md

 # eBay-API-Sample
-Python that uses the eBay API to fetch all items on sale on eBay that have a particular UPC (Universal Product Code).
+Python 2.7 code that uses the eBay API to fetch all items on sale on eBay that have a particular UPC (Universal Product Code).